-All photo-ID digital photographs of this cruise are to be sent to IWC Secretariat under the responsibility of the cruise leader and ICR.
-The data will be shared to Japan (ICR) as with previous IWC/SOWER and POWER cruises.
+All photo-ID digital photographs of this cruise are to be sent to IWC Secretariat under the responsibility of the Cruise Leader and ICR.
+The data will be shared with Japan (ICR).
 If possible, researchers will incorporate photographs into the IWC Lightroom database during the cruise according to guidelines provided.
-In terms of data availability, Japan and the IWC share all the data from IWC-POWER cruises, and these are available to Scientific Committee members upon request.
+Japan and the IWC share all the data from IWC-POWER cruises, which are also available to Committee members upon request.